venkatasiva5A8/webapps/README.md

-Phase 2: Terraform
+# Phase 2: Build infrastructure using "Terraform"

-Phase 3: Ansible
+# Phase 3: Installing and configure using "Ansible"